 I chose this because I think the main reason I failed my first playthrough of the game is that the timed missions are questionably balanced.
 There were a few that I managed to just about survive, but in most of them I had to take stupid risks that lead to my soldiers getting killed, but I couldn’t see any other way to beat the mission.
 I’d save the game at the start of each mission, and replay it if things went badly, but some of them were just brutally challenging and came across as unfair.
 Either the objective is just too far away or there are too many enemies to get past…

-Even with the mod, there were still several missions where I felt under pressure to finish on time, and I still lost several soldiers and had to leave one behind, but it feels much more fair now.
-It doesn’t help when the objective is to stop the aliens destroying a device, however.
+Even with the mod, there were still several missions where I felt under pressure to finish on time, and I still lost several soldiers and had to leave one behind, but it feels much fairer now.
+It doesn’t help when the objective is to stop the aliens from destroying a device, however.
 Maybe there should be a mod to give the devices just a little more health…?

 This mod prevents Central, the player’s assistant, from complaining about civilian deaths in the retaliation missions.
 The character would always complain about the first civilian to die (which is inevitable) as if you’d let them all die and were about to fail the mission, which is very annoying.
 This mod stops that.